The Guide to a 9/80 Work Schedule: What it Is, How it Works, and Best Practices

 With the 9/80 schedule, employees have to commute fewer days, allowing them to save money on gas and tolls.
 This can be especially beneficial for employees who have long commutes or those who live far away from their workplace.

-Decreased tardiness
+Decreased Tardiness

 The 9/80 work schedule can reduce employee tardiness because it allows them to avoid commuting during rush hour.
-Also, by having better control over their time, employees can plan their week more effectively, thus reducing their chances of being absent due to personal matters.
+Also, by having better control over their time, employees can plan their schedules more effectively, thus reducing their chances of being absent due to personal matters.

 Work-Life Balance

 While salary and benefits may be top priorities for many employees, work-life balance is also a major consideration.
-The 9/80 work schedule allows employees to enjoy three-day weekends every other week, allowing them to take care of their personal needs and spend more time with family and friends.
+The 9/80 work schedule permits employees to enjoy three-day weekends every other week, allowing them to take care of their personal needs and spend more time with family and friends.

 However, the 9/80 work schedule isn't suitable for every organization, and there are potential drawbacks to consider.